 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
-Four four years (2016-2019) we were consistently seeing about 1,300 home sales per year.
-Even tracking 2020 all the way through August, we were seeing it shape up as a similar year to 2019.
-Then, once we hit fall 2020, the market took off, and we closed out 2020 with a significant increase in home sales compared to 2019 and then 2021 with even more than that!
-Only time will tell whether 2022 can keep pace with these past two years of high levels of home sales.
+For four years (2016-2019) we were consistently seeing about 1,300 home sales per year.
+Then, in 2020, at least partially fueled by primary and secondary effects of the